-- Inspect District levees annually on a routine basis - Ongoing and routine baiting for ground rodents - Ongoing and routine vegetation control program - Annual inspection and maintenance of access control gates on levees
+- 1. Inspect District levees once a week on a routine basis - 2.
+Ongoing and routine baiting program for ground rodents - 3.
+Ongoing and routine vegetation control program - 4.
+Annual joint inspection of levees with State inspectors - 5.
+Annual inspection and maintenance of access control gates on levees

-District does not own or maintain pumping stations for internal drainage control.
-There are multiple privately owned culverts or through levee pipes that exist within District.
+The District owns and maintains pumping stations for internal drainage control.
+No culverts or through levee pipes exist within District, everything is siphoned in and above base flood elevation.